ucsb/campus-cloud-docs/pages/getting-started.md

 	![assets/img/gatewaycart-objectcode.png]({{site.url}}assets/img/gatewaycart-objectcode.png)

 	and Sub **3, 5 or 7**.
 Your requisition will be returned if these codes are not correct.
 SUBMIT your requisition.
-	_NOTE: Your Gateway Admin may be needed to input Object Code and Sub Number (See Troubleshooting Section below)_

 5. The Campus Cloud team will receive your Purchase Order and contact you to schedule a meeting finalizing your account.
 6. After this meeting you will receive an activation email from AWS/Azure: